 The trilateral Memorandum of Understanding was signed between the Ministry of Labour, Health and Social Affairs of Georgia, the National Center for Tuberculosis and Lung Diseases and MSF-France in September 2014, which aims to provide new generation drugs (Bedaquiline and Delamanid) to the patients with multiresistant tuberculosis.

-In order to improve enrolment of patients with Sensitive and Resistant Tuberculosis in the programe, the financial incentives for the resistant form of tuberculosis have been started since 2015.
+Since 2015, in order to improve enrolment of patients with tuberculosis in the program, have been started provision the financial incentives for the patient with the resistant form of tuberculosis .

-From 2015 the State ensures TB patients with the first-line antiretroviral (ARV) and Anti-TB drugs and from 2017 - 25 % of second-line drugs.
+From 2015 the State ensures TB patients with the first-line antiretroviral (ARV) and Anti-TB drugs and from 2018 - 50 % of second-line drugs.